Cannabis Spirituality: Using Plant Medicine as a Sacred Tool

 Know your tolerance level.

 Cannabis is more potent than ever these days, so knowing how much you’re going to consume and how it’s going to affect you is important.
 Smoking or eating too much THC can ruin your experience, and for the neophyte, discourage you from using it in the future.
-But of course, if the effects of cannabis aren’t for you, there’s no need to push it.
+THC, the intoxicating compound in cannabis elicits the production of a metabolite in the body called 11-hydroxy-THC.
+When THC is consumed orally through edibles, there are often greater levels of 11-hydroxy-THC produced than if it were inhaled or smoked.
+This is why people often report stronger effects from edibles.

 Cannabis is a psychedelic drug and consuming too much of it can result in an experience similar to a mild trip one might experience on more powerful hallucinogens like psilocybin or LSD.
 Starting at a low dose is always a good idea.
 In fact, micro-dosing has even become popular among cannabis users wanting to experience its effects more subtly.